Iloilo City: American period

+Iloilo Mission Hospital in 1930s.
+Founded in 1901, it is the first American and Protestant hospital in the Philippines.

 J.M.
 Basa Street, widely known as Calle Real, in the 1920s.

 Sailing ships at the Muelle Loney wharf, circa 1920s to 1930s.

 A market in Iloilo, in the 1910s.

 View of Ledesma Street from Plazoleta Gay, a road junction, in the 1920s.

 Japanese occupation period

 Central Philippine University’s main campus suffered extensive destruction during World War II.

 By 1942, the Japanese had invaded Panay, and the economy came to a standstill.
 During World War II, Iloilo was controlled by several Japanese battalions.
 Japan's ultimate goal was to entrench itself deeply in the Philippines so that, at the close of the war, it could occupy the country just as the Spanish and the Americans had years before.
 The Japanese built "comfort stations" in Iloilo in 1942, where they imprisoned Filipino "comfort women" who were routinely gang-raped, brutalized, and murdered for entertainment.

 Nevertheless, during the Japanese occupation, Macario Peralta Jr. freed most of Panay (with few exceptions) from Japanese imperialism.
 As a result, allied guerrillas from other provinces, including Romblon, Palawan, Marinduque, and portions of Masbate and Mindoro, considered Panay, the "Primus inter pares" in their alliance network.

 When Iloilo was liberated by Filipino and American forces from Japanese military occupation on March 25, 1945, the remnants of these battalions were held in Jaro Plaza, which was used as a makeshift detention facility.